tarwn/lessthandot-hugo/blogs/content/posts/2012-11-29-getting-remote-mount-point-information.md

 As you can see, the drive letter properties are empty for my Mount Points and in the name column I can find the file and folder where they are mounted.

-So let&#8217;s find the space, free space and percentage free space of the volumes.
+So let's find the space, free space and percentage free space of the volumes.
 I can use the calculations from my previous script only Size needs to be replaced with Capacity:

 ```PowerShell
 get-wmiobject win32_volume -computer <computername|